 The best place to live in Constanta is in the Tomis neighborhood, closely followed by the Old Town area.
 These two places are centrally located and close to everything of interest, from beaches to shops, restaurants, parks and schools.

-I have already shared the best things to do in Constanta in a previous article, but now we’re going to focus more on living in the area.
+I have already shared the best things to do in Constanta in a previous article, but now we’re going to focus more on living in the area longer term.

 Note: I will also share, for each of the recommended areas, a Google Maps screenshot so that you know exactly what I’m talking about.

-City Park Mall is located in the area, as well as the Dolphinarium and Gravity Park, one of the biggest extreme sports centers in the country.
+City Park Mall is located in the area, as well as the Dolphinarium and plenty of other smaller shops and restaurants.

-The international airport can be found at a short distance, and there are a lot of shopping opportunities in the area.
 Newly built residential buildings are often soundproofed, so you do not have to worry about noise being an issue.
 And this is a big in Constanta, which is a really noisy city.

 4. Tomis III

 Tomis III is a quiet neighborhood, with properties offered at affordable prices.
-A major point of attraction is the proximity to Mamaia Resort, one of the most popular resorts on the Black Coast.
-Shopping centers and malls are a short distance away, as well as the Dolphinarium and Ovid’s Square.
+A major point of attraction is the proximity to Mamaia, as well as one of the biggest Malls in the city.

 It’s a lively area that’s more in the city than others, and being close to everything is always a bonus, even though it does get crowded especially during the summer.